-growing hellebores, with judith knott tyler
+growing hellebores, with the late judith knott tyler

 ON A FORMER Virginia tobacco farm that was in her family for six generations, Judith Knott Tyler and her husband, Dick, spent 30ish years breeding and raising quite a different crop: hellebores.
 Dick continues that work since Judith’s death in 2016.
 She and I had spoken a couple of years earlier about her beloved hellebores and how to get these deer-resistant perennials settled in the garden; how semi-shade (and not deepest darkness!) is more to their liking; some extra-gorgeous varieties, plus some companion plants that are favored at Pine Knot Farms.

 When Dick and Judith reached out back then (I think it was to ask about advertising on my website, actually), my first question was: “Didn’t you write the book on hellebores?”
 And yes, Judith was co-author of “Hellebores: A Comprehensive Guide” (affiliate link).